eu-digital-identity-wallet/eudi-docs-site/docs/getting-started-wallet-provider.md

 # Build a Wallet

+EUDI Wallet Providers are Member States of organizations that are mandated or recognized by Member States to make the EUDI Wallet available to end users.
+They are responsible for providing the EUDI Wallet, which gives users full control over their Person Identification Data (PID) and Electronic Attestations of Attributes (QEAA, PuB-EAA or EAA).

 The reference implementation offers a comprehensive set of tools, libraries and test services to support and help you with building your own wallet.
 Let’s get started!

 ## Try the ready-made application